inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 The software includes a simple-to-use interface in the hope that disaster managers and other end users can easily create impact maps to inform contingency planning.

-|project_name| was preliminarily launched by Dr. Agus Wibowo, Head of the Data
+|project_name| was preliminarily launched by Dr. Agus Wibowo, head of the data
-Center at the Indonesia’s Disaster Management Agency (|BNPB|), at the Understanding Risk Forum in Cape Town on 3 July, 2012.
+centre at Indonesia’s disaster management agency (|BNPB|), at the Understanding Risk Forum in Cape Town on 3 July, 2012.
 There were over 300 downloads of the software within the first three weeks of its preliminary launch.

 |project_name| (Version 1.0) was officially launched at the 5th Asian
-Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23–25 October 2012, by Mr. Dodi Ruswandi, the Deputy for Disaster Reduction and Preparedness, |BNPB|, Mr. Abhas Jha,  Disaster Risk Management Coordinator for East Asia and the Pacific from the World Bank, and Dr. Matt Hayne, Co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).
+Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23–25 October 2012, by Mr. Dodi Ruswandi, the deputy for disaster reduction and preparedness, |BNPB|, Mr. Abhas Jha,  disaster risk management coordinator for East Asia and the Pacific from the World Bank, and Dr. Matt Hayne, co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).

 |project_name| (Version 2.0) was officially launched at the opening of